 007 Would Have Loved The Stunt!
-Bond Girl Olga Kurylenko Bare Breasts Displayed In Paris For All To See
+Bond Girl Olga Kurylenko Bares Breasts, Displayed In Paris For All To See

 A photo posted by ValerieRosenConsulting (@valerie_rosen_consulting) on

-As something only Olga could do, the look managed to come off as classy and sexy not trashy.
+As something only Olga could do, the look managed to come off as classy and sexy, not trashy.
 Plum-puckered lips and smudged eyeliner made the French national even more alluring.
 To complete her look, she wore a twin pair of gold hoop earrings.
-In the star-studded event, another Bond girl was also in attendance – Monica Bellucci who appeared in the Spectre which was released in 2015.
+In the star-studded event, another Bond girl was also in attendance – Monica Bellucci, who appeared in the Spectre which was released in 2015.

 A day earlier Olga had made another sexy arrival at a summer show showcasing designer Elie Saab’s work.
-This time she was wearing a playsuit that can only be described as thigh-skimming.
+This time, she was wearing a playsuit that can only be described as thigh-skimming.
 The playsuit possessed a saucy keyhole plunge and a short hem which she accessorized with a metallic gold clutch.

 Olga Kurylenko – Elie Saab Haute Couture S/S Fashion Show in Paris – 01/25/17 @olgakurylenkoofficial #olga #kurylenko #olgakurylenko #actress #eliesaab #hautecouture #fashion #fashionshow #paris #candids #france #eliesaabfashionshow